JakubNer/clojurescript-w3c-custom-element/README.md

 Once built--see below--the element will be rendered to a JavaScript in *resources/public/js/element.js*.

-The *resources/public/index.html* is a demo of the custom element.a
+The *resources/public/index.html* is a demo of the custom element.

 ## Dev Run Application: